How to Reduce Employee Turnover: how to reduce employee turnover strategies

 Charting a Clear Course for IT Career Growth

-A career ladder is essentially a visual map outlining the steps for advancement within a specific IT role or department.
-It clearly defines the skills, experience, and competencies required to progress from one level to the next.
-For instance, it might show a Junior DevOps Engineer the precise path to becoming a Senior DevOps Engineer, and eventually a Principal Cloud Architect.
-This structure is invaluable for IT professionals planning their next certification.
+A career ladder is a visual map of the steps required to advance within a department.
+It defines the specific skills, years of experience, and competencies needed to move from one level to the next.
+For example, a ladder might show a Junior DevOps Engineer exactly what they need to master to become a Senior DevOps Engineer, and eventually a Principal Cloud Architect.
+This structure is very helpful for employees who are currently studying for their next certification and want to know how that credential will change their status at work.

 High-Impact Retention Tactics by Industry